 Crawford and Venango counties

-Oil Creek has become one of Pennsylvania’s top trout streams.
-Anglers may explore some of the creek’s tributaries where wild brook trout make their home.
+The Oil Creek Valley is the site of the world’s first commercial oil well.
+Oil Creek State Park tells the story of the early petroleum industry by interpreting oil boomtowns, oil wells, and early transportation.
+Scenic Oil Creek carves a valley of deep hollows, steep hillsides, and wetlands.
+Oil Creek has become one of Pennsylvania’s top trout streams, allowing anglers to explore some of the creek’s tributaries where wild brook trout make their home.
 The best access to the water for fishing is in Oil Creek State Park, between Titusville and Oil City.
 The water here offers beautiful pools, riffles, and runs.

 Yellow Breeches Creek - Dutch Country Roads

-Yellow Breeches is arguably one of the most popular streams in the state.
+Yellow Breeches Creek is one of Pennsylvania's premier fly fishing trout streams.
+The stream emerges from various springs that flow through the Huntsdale Hatchery and then become the source of the stream.
 Every day, visitors can expect to find many anglers fishing throughout the stream, where there is never a shortage of trout.
-A huge stocking program supports this river, with fish stocked almost its entire length.
+A huge stocking program supports this river with fish stocked almost its entire length.
 In the spring, trout can be easily found feeding on top.

 Slippery Rock Creek - Pittsburgh and its Countryside